lekkodev/ts-tools/packages/next-sdk/README.md

 # @lekko/next-sdk

+The Lekko Next.js SDK allows you to use dynamic configuration in your Next.js project via lekkos.

 ## Usage

-In your `next.config.js`, add the Lekko helper.
-This will perform build-time checks and transformations for your Lekko config functions.
+In your `next.config.js`, add the `withLekkoNextConfig` helper wrapper.
+This will perform build-time checks and transformations for your lekkos.

-Notice that this wrapper is imported from `@lekko/next-sdk/config` and not just `@lekko/next-sdk`.
+Note that this wrapper is imported from `@lekko/next-sdk/config` and not just `@lekko/next-sdk`.

 ```typescript
 const { withLekkoNextConfig } = require("@lekko/next-sdk/config");